Expert Advice: How to Prune a Palm Tree (with Pictures)

 Tall palm tree pruning using hydraulic lift with a basket.

-If you not afraid of height, you can rent a very tall ladder.
-Then use a regular pole saw or an electrical pole saw to trim the fronds.
-Home Depot has extension ladders that extend up to 40 ft and cost around $50 per day for rent.
+Home Depot has extension ladders that extend up to 40 feet and cost around $50 per day for rent.
 I personally would not go higher than 15 ft.

-For palms that are even taller, you can rent a truck with a telescoping basket, a hydraulic lift with a basket on the end in which the tree trimmer stands.
+For palms that are even taller, you can rent a truck with a telescoping basket, and a hydraulic lift with a basket on the end in which the tree trimmer stands.
 The lift brings the trimmer to the crown of the palm so that it can be pruned.

 Since all palms eventually shed their old leaves, decide how important dead leaf removal is to you.
 Renting a cherry picker can be expensive, and the reach of the lift may be inadequate for extremely tall palms.